2016 Donald Trump Las Vegas rally incident: Subsequent legal proceedings

 Following his arrest, Sandford was held in the Nevada Southern Detention Center.
 Due to his mental health conditions, Sandford was kept in solitary confinement and repeatedly put under suicide watch.
 On June 20, 2016, a complaint was filed with the United States District Court for the District of Nevada charging Sandford with committing an act of violence on restricted ground.
 Sandford appeared in a Nevada District Court on June 20, 2016, where he was charged with committing an act of violence on restricted ground.
-Sandford's public defender, Heather Fraley, argued that Sandford should be bailed to a halfway house given his lack of a criminal record, but he was denied bail by judge George Foley Jr. on the basis that he presented a flight risk and was a potential danger to the community.
-On June 29, a federal grand jury indicted Sandford on three felonies: two counts of being an "illegal alien in possession of a firearm" and one count of "impeding and disrupting the orderly conduct of government business and official functions."
+Sandford's public defender, Heather Fraley, argued that Sandford should be bailed to a halfway house given his lack of a criminal record, but he was denied bail by Magistrate Judge George Foley Jr. on the basis that he presented a flight risk and was a potential danger to the community.
+On June 29, a federal grand jury indicted Sandford on three felonies: two counts of being an "illegal alien in possession of a firearm" and one count of "impeding and disrupting the orderly conduct of government business and official functions".
 Each charge carried a maximum sentence of 10 years' imprisonment and a fine of $250,000.
 U.S. Immigration and Customs Enforcement also issued a detainer against Sandford relating to an immigration violation.

 Sandford was arraigned on the three charges on July 7, 2016, pleading not guilty to each.
 His trial was set for August 22, 2016.
 The Sandford family's UK lawyer, Saimo Chahal of Bindmans, requested that the trial be adjourned to enable "psychological evidence and psychiatric evidence" to be submitted in favor of Sandford being repatriated to the UK to receive treatment for mental illness there.
 Subsequently, at the urging of his family, Sandford signed a plea agreement that reduced his maximum sentence from 20 years to 27 months and protected Sandford from any additional charges arising from the investigation while waiving Sandford's right to appeal.
-On September 13, 2016, Sandford pleaded guilty in the United States District Court for the District of Nevada to charges of being an illegal alien in possession of a firearm (this pertaining to the firearm he had on June 16, 2016, rented for practice at a shooting range) and impeding and disrupting the orderly conduct of government business and official functions, saying "I tried to take a gun from a policeman to shoot someone with, and I'm pleading guilty".
+On September 13, 2016, Sandford pleaded guilty in the United States District Court for the District of Nevada to charges of being an illegal alien in possession of a firearm (this pertaining to the firearm he had on June 16, 2016, rented for practice at a shooting range) and impeding and disrupting the orderly conduct of government business and official functions, saying "I tried to take a gun from a policeman to shoot someone with, and I'm pleading guilty."
 A third charge of being an illegal alien in possession of a firearm was dropped.
 Sandford apologized for his actions, saying, "I know saying sorry is not enough.
 I really do feel awful about what I did.
 I wish there was some way to make things better.
 I have cost taxpayers so much money.
 I feel terrible."
 Sandford reported having no memory of the incident.